kierandriscoll/using-APIs/README.md

 # Extracting data from APIs
-Application Programming Interfaces (API's) are a way of allowing a computer to request/query information from another computer or application.
+Application Programming Interfaces (API's) are a way of allowing your computer to request/query information from another computer or application.
 You can think of it as querying a remote database that is hosted on a website.

 # What API's can i use
 There is a catalogue of government API's : https://www.api.gov.uk/#uk-government-apis including access to data from: